15 Social Media Marketing Examples to Inspire You in 2024

 3. Netflix - "Wednesday" Campaign

-What They Did Right - Applied new series' dark humor into the social and traditional marketing mix.
+What They Did Right - Applied the new series' dark humor into the social and traditional marketing mix.

 Netflix extended Halloween to Christmas Time to bolster its new series "Wednesday," a spin-off from “The Addams Family.”
 The streaming service's marketing team combined stunt marketing, billboards, and social media to prepare the Netflix crowd for Wednesday Addams, the oldest daughter of Gomez and Morticia Addams played by actress Jenna Ortega (Scream 5, X, and American Carnage).
-Uploaded on YouTube is the release of the "Thing"—a disembodied hand who does duties for the family and is Wednesday's companion in the series—in the streets of New York, capturing the startled reactions of pedestrians and commuters.

 Netflix also uploaded a photo of the Thing on its Twitter account as it held onto a subway handrail.
 The message on the image says, "Hang in There."
 Meanwhile, the official Wednesday Addams Twitter account featured a photo of the main character drenched in blood and the caption: "I love to start my weekends with a good blood bath."
 Netflix activated the account in June.